Clomid vs Letrozole for Fertility

 Clomid v.
 Letrozole multiple pregnancy rates

 As a result, the smaller developing follicles stop growing.
-In most women, this process allows a single dominant follicle to mature, leading to mono-ovulation rather than multiple ovulations.
+In most women, this process allows a single dominant follicle to mature, leading to a single oocyte ovulating rather than multiple.

-In a Clomid cycle, FSH production is not suppressed by the rising levels of estrogen as the estrogen receptors remain blocked due to the two-week “half-life” of Clomid.
-These consistently high levels of FSH during a Clomid cycle often cause multiple follicles to reach maturity and ovulate.
+In a Clomid cycle, FSH production is not suppressed by rising estrogen levels.
+The consistently high levels of FSH during a Clomid cycle cause multiple follicles to reach maturity.

 Cost Comparison